Noise

 Freight and industrial noise affecting residents in Altona and Altona North

-Council is aware of concerns from residents located in Altona and Altona North about increased intrusion from freight and logistics noise as a result of the impact of the Covid-19 pandemic on supply chains and increased online retail.
+Council is aware of concerns from residents located in Altona and Altona North about increased intrusion from freight and logistics noise.

 The concerns raised with Council primarily relate to reversing beepers and noise from shipping containers being loaded and moved during night time and early morning periods.

-Under new State Government laws which came into effect on 1 July 2021, the EPA has assumed direct responsibility for regulating industrial noise.
-Council is working with and assisting the EPA with this investigation to improve these operations and reduce the impact on the amenity of the surrounding residential areas.
+Under State Government laws which came into effect on 1 July 2021, the EPA has responsibility for regulating unreasonable industrial noise.
+Council is working with the EPA to reduce the impact on the amenity of the surrounding residential areas from these sources of noise.

 If you live in this area and want to report unreasonable freight noise